 Whittaker theorizes that the fiery phenomenon may have consumed the granite rocks at the top of the peak, resulting in the black basalt dike protruding through the granite to the top as seen today.

 In such a scenario, the intense heat would turn the granite into a molten substance and then consume it.
 The granite would act as a buffer to the basalt, slowing its metamorphosis in a process known as thermal gradient.

 If the heat source suddenly disappeared as the Biblical account suggests, the unconsumed granite would cool rapidly and could create the obsidian rind seen today.
 As mentioned before, obsidian is created when an igneous rock is impacted by extreme heat and then rapidly cools.

 One professor interviewed by Whittaker was surprised by the granite.
 He said that it is uncommon for the granite to metamorphosize into having a black and shiny exterior like cultured glass, but to still have the pinkish granite on the inside.

 However, obsidian has a glassy texture.
-The blackened rocks are shinier and smoother than the other rocks, but the texture is not glassy as obsidian should be.
+Mount Sinai’s blackened peak has rocks that are shinier and smoother than the other rocks, but the texture is not glassy as obsidian should be.

 Accelerated Chemical Weathering